-- Class Participation: Students are expected to contribute to the weekly class Zoom session and Discussion Forum. - Discussion Forum Question(s) - Discuss how Twitter Lists can be used to not only enhance your Twitter strategy, but how they can be used to enhance your strategy across ALL social media channels. - Assignment 2: Campaign Social Media Toolkit Students will prepare a social media toolkit for their social media campaign.
+- Discussion Forum: Post at least 3 times in this week's Discussion Topic.
+The 1st post should be your comments on the weekly readings.
+Focus more on the implications and less on just summarizing the readings.
+The other 2 posts must be substantive replies to posts by other students in the class. - Assignment 2: Campaign Social Media Toolkit Students will prepare a social media toolkit for their social media campaign.
 The audience for this toolkit is activists who want to help promote and participate in your campaign.
 It should contain guidance on how to participate, as well as content activists can share and base content they create on their own to further help your campaign.
-The toolkit includes (20% of grade, Due March 1):

-- Social Media Links Provide links to your campaign social media accounts and ask activists to follow/like them - Key hashtags Provide official campaign hashtag and recommended targeting hashtags to pair it with.
+The toolkit includes (20% of grade, Due by email before Class #5): - Social Media Links Provide links to your campaign social media accounts and ask activists to follow/like them - Key hashtags Provide official campaign hashtag and recommended targeting hashtags to pair it with.
 Provide instructions on how to use these hashtags in posts.
 Use Twitter keyword searches, RiteTag.com and any other tools/methods you discover in your readings and research to identify the targeting hashtags.
 Targeting hashtags are hashtags that are already being used by people posting about your issue. - Key influencers Provide a list of Twitter handles, names and one-sentence bios of influential people on Twitter who tweet about your issue.
 Use Twitter search, RightRelevance.com and any other tools/methods you discover in your readings and research to identify at least 15 key influencers in each of the following categories: 1) policy experts/activists for your issue; 2) reporters covering your issue; and 3) key policymakers/lawmakers working on your issue.
 These lists should focus people, not organizations/outlets.
 They should be presented in your toolkit to make it easy to cut and paste them into tweets/posts.
 Also, build out the lists on your campaign twitter account using Twitter's List function. - Sample language for posts Provide examples of language for tweets, Facebook posts and other social media posts you want activists to post (these are recommended posts, NOT content already published on your social media accounts).
 Examples provided in the toolkit should include posts for raising issue awareness, as well as calls to action.
 Include examples of photo memes and found videos you plan to share.
 Be sure to provide at least 10 sample tweets and 6 sample Facebook posts (and samples of posts for your other social media channels).
 Posts should include appropriate campaign and targeting hashtags and influencer @mentions/tags, as well as the text and images.